arno-h/sqa-Simple-Java-Text-Editor/README.md

 * Achintha Gunasekara: contact [AT] achinthagunasekara [D0T] com

-## DEMO

-Download the Jar file and double click to run

-Or run `java -jar SimpleJavaTextEditor.jar` from the command line

-You can also generate easily a new jar file with the following command when you are in *src/* directory `jar cmvf ../manifest.mf ../SimpleJavaTextEditor.jar simplejavatexteditor/*.class`

-### Important

-**Icons directory and its files must be present on the path when running the application (so you will have to move "*icons/*" into "*src/*" directory)**

 ## LICENSE

-Apache License, Version 2.0 or later; See the license.txt file in the notepad folder.
+Apache License, Version 2.0 or later; See the license.txt file.